grafana/metrictank/community/CALL.md

 ## Why?

-We want to provide a monthly summary of all things Metrictank: major bug fixes, breaking changes, upcoming events, and a place to discuss the future of the project.
+We want to provide a monthly summary of all things Grafana Metrictank: major bug fixes, breaking changes, upcoming events, and a place to discuss the future of the project.

 ## Code of Conduct

-All participants are expected to follow the [Metrictank Code Of Conduct][coc].
+All participants are expected to follow the [Grafana Metrictank Code Of Conduct][coc].
 Please let us know if you encounter any violations of the Code of Conduct at conduct@grafana.com

 ## Typical Agenda Outline